 With the goal of a new post-MDG global health paradigm, we are establishing the Joint Action and Learning Initiative on National and Global Health Responsibilities for Health.
 The JALI will articulate an overarching, coherent, framework for shared responsibility for health, forging an international consensus around broadly imagined solutions to four critical challenges: defining a core package of essential health services and goods; clarifying states’ duties toward their own inhabitants; exploring all states’ responsibilities toward the world’s poor; and proposing a global architecture to improve health as a matter of social justice.

 With the human right to health as its foundation, JALI will use a broad, inclusive, participatory process to develop shared understandings, and the political will required to transform global governance for health.
 Social movements have driven recent transformations in global health, such as to fight HIV/AIDS and ban landmines.
 Similarly, the JALI’s success requires a civil society movement with the right to health as its focal point.
 Readers are invited to join the global coalition.

 Scholarly Commons Citation

 Gostin, Lawrence O.; Heywood, Mark; Ooms, Gorik; Grover, Anand; Røttingen, John-Arne; and Chenguang, Wang, "National and Global Responsibilities for Health" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 471.
+471.